 However, many P2P lenders (Zopa included) have compensation arrangements of their own - just be aware that if you invest in the Zopa Plus account, your money will not be covered by the lender's provision fund.

-you can earn 5.00% AER (variable) on balances up to £2,000, plus 5% cashback on your first £100 of contactless payments, including TSB Classic Plus current account and Apple Pay , each month until September 30, 2017.
+With the TSB Classic Plus current account you can earn 5.00% AER (variable) on balances up to £2,000, plus 5% cashback on your first £100 of contactless payments, including Apple Pay and Android Pay, each month until September 30, 2017.
 (If you opened your account before June 1, 2016, the offer ends on December 31, 2016.)
-Android Pay

 However, be aware that from January 4, the account will pay a lower rate of 3.00% AER (variable) and only on balances up to £1,500.

-You must pay in £500 or more every month and register for internet banking, paperless statements a
+You must pay in £500 or more every month and register for internet banking, paperless statements and paperless correspondence.

 Up until November, the Santander account paid 1.00% AER (variable) on balances from £1,000, 2.00% AER (variable) on balances from £3,000, and 3.00% AER (variable) on balances between £3,000 and £20,000.